balski/realtimechatapp/Answer - Muhammad Iqbal - Web Developer.md

 FROM Customers
 WHERE Country = 'Germany';

+*please refer to this file answersql.sql if error occured.
+Copy the script from that file and then running again.

 **Level 2 (Business Admin \- Expected Task Time \<4 minutes):**

 Write a query that shows me a list of the countries that have the most customers; from most customers to least customers.
 Don’t show countries that have less than 5 customers.